-Strategy 5.3.1.5 Develop incentives to encourage the redevelopment of brownfields and greyfields.
+Strategy 5.3.1.4 Develop incentives to encourage the redevelopment of brownfields and greyfields.

-Strategy 5.3.1.6 Determine if a review of the existing County wellhead protection ordinance is needed.
+Strategy 5.3.1.5 Determine if a review of the existing County wellhead protection ordinance and water recharge areas is needed.

-Strategy 5.3.1.7 Recognize the Inland Bays, their tributaries and other waterbodies as valuable open space areas of ecological importance.
+Strategy 5.3.1.6 Recognize the Inland Bays, their tributaries and other waterbodies as valuable open space areas of ecological and economic importance.